 The National Conservation Lands (formally the National Landscape Conservation System) are the nation’s newest, permanently protected collection of public lands.
 Similar to the National Parks System, BLM has been charged to manage these 28 million acres of nationally significant landscapes with conservation as a priority.
 These lands have been set aside for current and future generations because of their outstanding cultural, ecological and scientific importance.
 The National Conservation Lands consist of the last places where you can experience the history of the American West.
 From the rivers which Lewis and Clark explored, to pioneer trails, to Native American sites, the heritage and beauty of these places are safeguarded for all to see.

-As defined by 2009 Lands Bill, the National Conservation Lands include the following areas administered by BLM in Washington County, Utah:
+As defined by the 2009 Omnibus Lands Bill, the National Conservation Lands include the following areas administered by BLM in Washington County, Utah:

-The National Conservation lands represents a model in which landscape-scale conservation can be achieved through shared stewardship.
-To carry out its National Conservation Lands mission, the BLM seeks the help of tribes, communities of interest and place, Friends groups, recreationists, ranchers, business interests, universities, and others to assist in managing for conservation in the context of a larger working landscape and to respect the unique and diverse opportunities that result from these national treasures.
+The National Conservation Lands represent a model in which landscape-scale conservation can be achieved through shared stewardship.
+To carry out its National Conservation Lands mission, the BLM seeks the help of Tribes, communities of interest and place, Friends groups, recreationists, ranchers, business interests, universities, and others to assist in managing for conservation in the context of a larger working landscape and to respect the unique and diverse opportunities that result from these national treasures.

-Please join CDF’s volunteer program to protect these National Conservation Lands in Washington County.
+Please join CDF’s volunteer program through SUNCLF to protect these National Conservation Lands in Washington County.